Early access — Free for Everyone

 Simple, transparent pricing

-All features are unlocked during the beta.
-Billing starts when we launch — beta users get advance notice and a grace period.
+All features are unlocked during early access.
+Billing starts when we launch — early-access users get advance notice and a grace period.

 Free